DeviaVir/zenbot/docs/scripts/genetic_backtester.md

 // Specific Parameters
 --use_strategies="all | strategy1,strategy2"                                            # With this parameter, you can choose to test all, some (comma separated), or just one of the available strategies defined within darwin.
 --population="150"                                                                      # Optional - Number of simulation per generation
---population_data="./simulations/generation_data_[simtimestamp]_gen_[X].json"           # Optional - Resume backtesting on a previously terminated backtesting session based on results from specified generation.
+--population_data="./simulations/backtest_[simtimestamp]"                               # Optional - Resume backtesting on a previously terminated backtesting session.

 ```

 ## Results

 When the next generation starts testing, a csv file will appear in the simulations folder.
 This CSV contains all simulations that were executed in that generation, including the parameters and results.

 The top results are listed at the top of the file, in descending order.